-The Borough is a member of the Central Bucks Regional Police Department.
-The Department plans a move to a new, remodeled building in 2021.
+The Borough is a member of the Central Bucks Regional Police Department (CBRPD).
+CBRPD has moved into the new police headquarters.
 The cost for this project will be split between member municipalities.
-The costs incurred by the Borough through December 31, 2020, total \$361,575, and are reflected as an equity interest in a joint venture on the statement of net position.
+The costs incurred by the Borough through December 31, 2021, total \$1,634,431, and are reflected as an equity interest in a joint venture on the statement of net position.